franklinsch/iOSScrollingTabBarAnimation/README.md

 # ScrollingTabBarControllerAnimation
 ------------------------------------

 A horizontal scrolling animation for iOS `TabBarControllers`.

-Works any number of `TabBarItem`s, any orientation.
+Works any number of `TabBarItems`, any orientation.

 [Blog post](http://franklinsch.github.io/2015/12/25/scrolling-tab-bar.html)